karmab/kcli/doc/index.md

 kcli configuration is done in ~/.kcli directory that you need to manually create.
 It will contain:

-- config.yml generic configuration where you declare hypervisors/hosts ( we use the term *client*)
+- config.yml generic configuration where you declare hosts ( we also use the term *client*)
 - profiles.yml hosts your profiles where you combine things like memory, numcpus and all supported parameters into named profiles to create vms from
 - id_rsa/id_rsa.pub/id_dsa/id_dsa.pub You can also choose to store your default public and private keys in *kcli* directory which will be the first place to look at them when connecting to a remote kvm host, virtual machine or when injecting your public key.
 This is useful when using kcli container and not wanting to share your entire ~/.ssh directory in your container